Aircoookie/WLED-Docs/docs/basics/getting-started.md

   - hardware SPI: use `GPIO14` (SCLK) for clock and `GPIO13` (MOSI) for data.
   - software SPI: since all pins can be changed in the Hardware section of LED settings, you can use any pins.
 Recommend is to use `GPIO1` (TxD) for clock and `GPIO2` (D4) for data.

-For safe operation it is recommended to size your power carrying wires correctly and to integrate fuses.
+For safe operation it is recommended to size your power wires correctly and to integrate fuses.
-For reference, you may use to this [LED power, wiring and fuse calculator](https://wled-calculator.github.io/).
+For reference, you may use this [LED power, wiring and fuse calculator](https://wled-calculator.github.io/).

 For analog use, the IRLZ44N or STP55NF06L is a good MOSFET to use.
 Partial, example circuit...